hashicorp/packer-plugin-vsphere/.web-docs/components/data-source/virtualmachine/README.md

-Type: `vsphere-virtual_machine`
+Type: `vsphere-virtualmachine`
-Artifact BuilderId: `vsphere.virtual_machine`
+Artifact BuilderId: `vsphere.virtualmachine`

-This datasource is able to get information about existing virtual machines from vSphere and return name of one virtual machine that matches all specified filters.
-This virtual machine can later be used in the vSphere Clone builder to select template.
+This data source retrieves information about existing virtual machines from vSphere and return name of one virtual machine that matches all specified filters.
+This virtual machine can be used in the vSphere Clone builder to select a template.

 ## Configuration Reference